thelucid/tache/README.md

     compiled.partials['partial'] = 'World
     compiled.render

-More on that soon.
 You can even precompile a punch of partials (they'll get compiled for you automatically anyway but handy to know):

     compiled = MyView.compile('Hello {{>partial1}}, {{>partial2}}')
     compiled.partials = {